-The schematic below illustrates the cellular localization of MYBPC3.
-Within the heart, CMs contain multiple myofibrils, which are comprised of myofilaments containing many sarcomeres.
+The schematic below illustrates the cellular localization of MYBPC3, within the heart.
+CMs contain multiple myofibrils, which are comprised of myofilaments containing many sarcomeres.
 The sarcomeres contain thin filaments containing actin and thick filaments containing myosin; the myosin head binds and pulls actin like a hand on a rope and thus supports normal muscle contraction.
 MYBPC3 (in yellow) is located between the thin and thick filaments and regulates the folding of the myosin head and its interaction with actin, and in this way, is also a critical element supporting normal muscle contraction.
+Based on published findings, it has been shown that MYBPC3 is involved in the folding of the myosin head into a state in which the head does not interact with actin or contribute to contraction.

 The reduced MYBPC3 protein levels associated with heterozygous mutations in the MYBPC3 gene result in increased activity of the myosin contractile machinery, which over time leads to LV muscle thickening, known as hypertrophy, excess deposition of extracellular matrix in the cardiac muscle, known as fibrosis, and disorganized muscle cells.
 As a result, the LV wall stiffens, and the chamber is reduced in size, decreasing the heart's ability to pump.
 The contractile strength of the muscle declines in some cases, resulting in LV systolic dysfunction, which ultimately can necessitate advanced therapies, such as left ventricular assist devices (LVADs) or transplantation, in the most severely affected patients.
-Fibrosis and muscle cell disarray may also lead to arrhythmias in some patients, including life-threatening ventricular arrhythmias and atrial fibrillation, which can lead to stroke
+Fibrosis and muscle cell disarray may also lead to arrhythmias in some patients, including life-threatening ventricular arrhythmias and atrial fibrillation, which can lead to stroke.